lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 #### strict-origin-when-cross-origin

 This policy setting is a bit more nuanced:

-* If there's a security downgrade in the form of making requests from an HTTPS website to an HTTP, then the browser doesn't set the `Referer` header at all
+- If there's a security downgrade in the form of making requests from an HTTPS website to an HTTP, then the browser doesn't set the `Referer` header at all
-* If the request is made to an HTTPS cross-origin address, then only the the origin is set for the `Referer` header.
+- If the request is made to an HTTPS cross-origin address, then only the origin is set for the `Referer` header.
-* If the request is made to the same origin, then the full URL is set.
+- If the request is made to the same origin, then the full URL is set.

 #### unsafe-url

-This is the least secure option, which always sets a value for the `Referer` header and could lead to sensitive information leak.
+This is the least secure option, which always sets a value for the `Referer` header and could lead to a sensitive information leak.

 T> Can you specify a Referrer Policy in HTML?
 T> Yes you can!